geb/geb/doc/manual/src/chapters/060-configuration.md

 > Currently this flag is only supported by the TestNG adapter.
 Support for JUnit, Spock and other frameworks is forthcoming.

+### Reporting listener

+It is possible to specify a listener that will be notified when reports are taken.
+See the section on [listening to reporting](reporting.html#listening_to_reporting) for details.

 ### Auto Clearing Cookies

 Certain integrations will automatically clear the driver's cookies, which is usually necessary when using an [implicit driver](driver.html#implicit_lifecycle).
 This configuration flag, which is `true` by default, can be disabled by setting the `autoClearCookies` value in the config to `false`.